EPA's U.S. Supreme Court win a boost for pending carbon rules

 Howard Learner, executive director of the Environmental Law and Policy Center, added that the high court gave "considerable deference" to the agency’s standard-setting expertise, which will boost the agency as it prepares to issue what might be its most far-reaching regulations to date.

-In June, the EPA is expected to unveil a proposal to curb pollution from existing power plants, the centrepiece of President Barack Obama's climate change strategy.
+In June, the EPA is expected to unveil a proposal to curb pollution from existing power plants, the centerpiece of President Barack Obama's climate change strategy.

 Under the proposal, states would need to submit by 2016 their own implementation plans to meet EPA-set carbon standards or else face a federally-determined plan.
 A court challenge to that proposal is almost guaranteed.